HollyDraz/weekend-jquery-salary-calculator./INSTRUCTIONS.md

 # Weekend Challenge: jQuery Salary Calculator
 Create an application that records employee salaries and adds salaries up to report monthly costs.

+## To Do:
+-[] Source all files
+-[] create outline for dom in html
+    -[]outline includes:
+        - title
+        - header
+        - table
+        -input fields for first name
+        -last name
+        -id
+        -title
+        -annual salary
+        -submit button

+-[] add delete button to go with each employee

 ## Topics Covered
 - JavaScript
 - jQuery - Selectors, append, and event handling